USS RANGER CV 61

 As of 2004, a nonprofit organization is working to bring ex-Ranger to Portland, Oregon, to serve as a naval and aerospace museum, educational center, and a setting for special events.

-March 5, 2015 The ex-USS Ranger departed Bremerton, Wash., for a five-month voyage to International Shipbreaking Ltd. dismantling and recycling facility in Brownsville, Texas.
+March 5, 2015 The ex-USS Ranger departed Bremerton, Wash., for an 18-week voyage to International Shipbreaking Ltd. dismantling and recycling facility in Brownsville, Texas.